brndnmtthws/hodlermanifesto/index.md

 If you decide to spend your coins, find vendors who accept your coins directly rather than using fiat-based bridges (such as prepaid Visa cards).
 By spending your coins, you fuel the ecosystem of fellow HODLers.
+Do not become a spendthrift either, or you will soon find yourself without coin.

 ## Rule 6: A True HODLer Spreads the Good Word

 ![Sharing is Caring](/assets/img/sharing-is-caring.png "Sharing is Caring") Do tell your friends and family about the goodness of your coin, but do not be pushy, or pressure others into buying your coin.
 They may not share the same values as you.
-Try to educate them without patronizing, and stick to the facts rather than appealing to emotions (like FOMO).
+Try to educate them without being patronizing, and stick to the facts rather than appealing to emotions (like FOMO).
+Refer them to good resources, and let them make up their own mind.

 ## Rule 7: A True HODLer Does Not Get FOMO When Another Coin Rises

 When you see other coins quickly rising in market cap rankings, you will not be distracted.
 They too will fall back from whence they came.
-Resist the temptation to dump your coin and hop aboard another.
-If you do decide to purchase a new coin, weight your holdings by market cap.
+Resist the temptation to dump your coin and go along with another.
+This is usually a futile exercise.
+If you do decide to purchase a new coin, weight your holdings by market cap to manage your risk.

 ## Rule 8: A True HODLer Will Run Their Own Full Node

 To ensure their coin remains healthy, and to participate in consensus, a HODLer runs their own full node if possible.
-There is truth in numbers, and a HODLer will remain true to their coin.
+There is truth in numbers, and a HODLer will always remain true to their coin.